private-octopus/picoquic/doc/multipath.md

 In particular, if both endpoints set the maximum path ID 0, the connection will manage just one path, with ID 0.

+Note that picoquic deviates from the draft in an important manner.
+The draft allows advertising initial_max_path_id = 0 to negotiate multipath and permit additional paths later.
+Picoquic omits the parameter when zero and only enables multipath when both values are positive.
+Someone using zero as a starting limit would disable the capability instead.

 ### Management of the number of paths

 If multipath support is negotiated, each endpoint can increment their